 FRAME POP immediately after the

 not specified or is zero, the assembler calculates the new offset

 It assumes that:

-each ARM register popped occupies four bytes on the stack
+Each ARM register popped occupies four bytes on the stack.

-each VFP double-precision register popped occupies eight bytes on the stack, plus an extra four-byte word for each list.
+Each floating-point double-precision register popped occupies eight bytes on the stack, plus an extra four-byte word for each list.